海華中文學校 青少年領導才能營

 Make both “unnatural” and “natural” natural.
 Having a good posture in writing is advantageous to our daily work and study.

 Then the students began to copy from the samples.
-The teachers and
+The teachers and counselors went over to each table and helped each student.

 2.jpg (123673 bytes) 3.jpg (143226 bytes)